victorinchrist/InDecision/index.md

 ![median_wealth](Median_family_wealth.png)

-Median household income rose approximately 24% during the Obama/Biden administration, reflecting steady recovery from the Great Recession.
+Median household income rose approximately 24% during the Obama/Biden administration, reflecting a steady recovery from the Great Recession.
 During Trump’s presidency, incomes increased by 12% in the first two years before the COVID-19 pandemic disrupted the economy.
 It’s worth noting that Trump inherited a strong economic foundation with historically low unemployment and high GDP growth, bolstered further by the 2017 tax cuts.
 These cuts likely contributed to short-term increases in income, aligning with Trump’s claim of record growth before the pandemic.

 While both administrations oversaw income growth, these numbers alone don’t capture the broader economic landscape.
 Biden inherited an economy ravaged by the pandemic but presided over policies aimed at recovery, such as stimulus packages and investments in infrastructure.
 These actions reflect his stated philosophy of prioritizing middle- and lower-income Americans, thereby validating his claims.